Temples of the South: Architecture and Significance of the Nubian Temples

 8. Temple of Maharraqua

 Maharraqua Nubian Temple is a modest and incomplete temple with no recorded history.
 Scholars have been stumped as to who and why this temple was created.
-IT is one of the Nubian temples that have one distinctive feature, however: a spiral staircase leading to the roof.
+It is one of the Nubian temples that has one distinctive feature, however: a spiral staircase leading to the roof.
 This is the only Nubian monument with this characteristic.

 9. Temple of Amada